 But these enhancements occurred at a time when the scene at downtown Indianapolis was dour: aside from rolling up the sidewalks at (which was the case for most of the second half of the twentieth century) the downtown business population—long the bread and butter of the City Market—was hemorrhaging white collar workers as businesses began relocating to the city’s far north side, at Keystone at the Crossing, and the earliest suburban office parks in the affluent suburb of Carmel.
 The market retained a weekday lunchtime crowd but its appeal could not expand much beyond those narrow parameters, and since there was virtually no downtown residential population to speak of, the City Market did not have a large enough demographic demanding fresh produce that they could tote to their homes nearby—virtually nobody with disposable income lived in the area.

 Hundreds of billions of dollars spilled into the historic Mile Square—a combination of private, public, and charitable grants from key players such as the Lilly Foundation—in the 1980s and 1990s, stimulating a renewed interest in downtown Indianapolis that elicited new sports arenas, a mild office boom in the late 1980s, and, at last, a renewed interest in downtown as a residential address by the late 1990s.
-Today,
+Today, Indianapolis has one of the strongest downtowns in the Midwest in terms of residential population, and, particularly in the Wholesale District south of Market Street, the downtown offers a variety of dining and entertainment options.

 But before I sound too much like a mouthpiece for the Convention and Visitors Bureau, I offer this caveat: the City Market has lagged throughout this time.
 Despite the fact that activity along Indianapolis streets during the day and night is stronger than it has been since probably the Great Depression, most locals and tourists bypass the City Market completely, squandering this handsome historic structure’s potential and reducing it to little more than one of many lunchtime options for neighboring office workers.